rheaacharya77/ETL-Olympics/README.md

 ![datalake](images/datalake.png)

-Azure Data Factory is used to orchestrate the data flow from the Data Lake to the Azure SQL Database handling the scheduling, monitoring, and managing of data pipeline workflows.Data Factory pipelines are executed for this purpose.
+In Azure Data Factory linked service is created for both Azure Data Lake Storage and Azure SQL Database.
+A pipeline is created with a Copy Data Activity to copy data from Azure Data Lake to Azure SQL Database.
+The source dataset is set to the Azure Data Lake Storage dataset and the destination dataset is set to the Azure SQL Database dataset,with mappings configured as necessary.
+Then, a trigger is set to schedule the pipeline to run as needed, ensuring the data transfer was regular.

 ![datafactory1](images/datafactory1.png)

 ![datafactory2](images/datafactory2.png)

-The final destination for the transformed data is an Azure SQL Database, where it can be efficiently queried and analyzed.
+The final destination for the transformed data is an Azure SQL Database, where it can be efficiently queried and analyzed.The use of Azure SQL Database ensured high availability and scalability for the transformed data, making it an ideal choice for handling and analyzing large volumes of Olympic data.

 ![Tables in sql](images/olympics.png)